larryhastings/blurb/README.rst

 and shouldn't be used.
 It creates files with an older filename nomenclature.
-(It was only a prototype anyway--if we do this for real, we should probably do it in pure Javascript.)
+(It was only a prototype anyway--if we do this for real, we should probably do it in pure Javascript, so it can be a static ``.html`` file and we can stick it in the CPython Dev Guide.)

 Notes / Concerns / Possible Future Enhancements
 -----------------------------------------------

-* I suspect **blurb** doesn't run well under Windows.
-  Who knows... it hasn't been tested.
+* Nothing right now!
+Note that we're using Github for issue tracking.

 Copyright
 ---------

-**blurb** is Copyright 2015-2017 by Larry Hastings. icensed to the PSF under a contributor agreement.
+**blurb** is Copyright 2015-2017 by Larry Hastings.
+Licensed to the PSF under a contributor agreement.